stephTchembeu/Blood-campain-INDABAX-CHALLLENGE/READMe.md

 # Eligibility

-Next moving to the which is the eligibility Tab gives information about the number of donors.
-We have a filter which gives us the opportunity to move between the three unique values of ELIGIBLE AU DON.
-When we choose the health conditions for definitely non eligible it will display no eligible donors when temporary non eligible is taken it will display the number of non eligible per in total number of non eligible
+Moving to the eligibility tab gives information about the number of donors.
+But firstly you should select the ELIGIBLE AU DON in the side-bar
+You also have a filter which gives us the opportunity to move between the two unique option of multiple selected values the one of ELIGIBLE AU DON. and two other for the health condition When you choose the health conditions for temporary or definitely non eligible it will display non eligible donors will display the number of non eligible per in total number of non eligible

 # Ideal Donor Profile